ycpcs/cs335-spring2022/schedule/guest_speaker.md

 - Is software ever really secure?
 It seems that there are always new vulnerabilities and exploits being found over time.
 - How do hackers find their exploits, especially the more obscure ones?
 It seems difficult to do, especially if you don't have access to the source code.
 - I have seen lots of recent news about the Lapsus$ group.
 Why have they been so successful with their hacks?
 Did they discover some new exploit that has allowed them to target all of these large companies?
+- What is the attack you see the most, and why does it continue to be the most prevalent attack?
+- Is there an exploit that you know exists, but can't find a way to stop it or prove it exists?
+- Which is harder to deal with and who causes more damage, someone who knows what they are doing, or someone who just copies off the internet?

 #### 2021 Questions
 - What is most common thread you see on daily basis?